 Buying a ticket to Park Guell

-Workers set up name brands such as Addidas or Michel Kors on the ground in hopes that tourists will be enticed into purchasing their product.
+Workers set up name brands such as Adidas or Michel Kors on the ground in hopes that visitors will be enticed into purchasing their product.
 Don’t be fooled these products are low quality with fake names indicating high quality slapped on them This is a common trick for large cities, even in America, but make no mistake those Addidas shoes will fall apart by next week.